 The primary treatment we provide is Human Umbilical Cord Tissue Allograft Injections.
 These injections include organic tissue from live-birth human umbilical cords and are applied directly to the joint experiencing pain, inflammation, and deterioration.
 We’ve seen our highest efficacy when received in combination with our other natural treatments.

 In addition to Tissue Allografts, we also offer other advanced natural medicine therapies such as platelet-rich plasma and ozone therapy.
-Last but not least, we now are excited to change the lives of those suffering from peripheral neuropathy.
 We can treat you right here in Missoula, MT and we also include specially designed light-therapy units you can take home with you to improve your treatments outside of our office.

 Missoula is a city in the U.S. state of Montana; it is the county seat of Missoula County.
 It is located along the Clark Fork River near its confluence with the Bitterroot and Blackfoot Rivers in western Montana and at the convergence of five mountain ranges, thus it is often described as the “hub of five valleys”.
 In 2019, the United States Census Bureau estimated the city’s population at 75,516 and the population of the Missoula Metropolitan Area at 118,791.
 After Billings, Missoula is the second-largest city and metropolitan area in Montana.
 Missoula is home to the University of Montana, a public research university.